SFML/SFML/tools/xcode/templates/readme.txt

-  * How to use/don't use debug dylibs ?
+  * How to use/don't use debug dylibs?

     You can choose to use or not SFML debug binaries when creating a new project.
-However, if you have already created your project you can do the following :
+However, if you have already created your project you can do the following:

     1. select your project from the project navigator panel,
     2. select your project's target on the main area,
     3. go to the "Build Settings" tab,
     4. go down to the bottom,
-    5. set SFML_LINK_DYLIBS_SUFFIX_DEBUG to "-d" to use them or to "" (empty string) to use only release binaries.
+    5. set SFML_LINK_DYLIBS_SUFFIX to "-d" to use them or to "" (empty string) to use only release binaries.

   * I want to use the static version of SFML.
-Is it possible ?
+Is it possible?

-    Short answer : Don't do that!
+    Short answer: Don't do that!

     We strongly recommend you to use either dylibs or frameworks on Mac OS X. Please refer to Apple documentation for information about static vs shared libraries debate.